DIRECTORY

 Founder of She’s Crowned Ministry

-She’s Crowned is an online faith-based community created to support Christian special needs moms on their unique journeys.
-Our heart is to provide a safe, understanding space where moms can find encouragement, spiritual growth, and genuine connection with others who truly understand their day-to-day challenges and victories.
-We meet virtually once a month for fellowship, Bible study, and heartfelt discussions centered around faith, motherhood, and advocacy.
-Through these gatherings, we remind moms that they are chosen, seen, and deeply loved by God even in the most unseen seasons.
-Whether you’re walking through diagnosis, homeschooling, or navigating therapies and appointments you don’t have to do it alone.
-She’s Crowned exists to remind every special needs mom that God’s grace meets her right where she is.
+She’s Crowned is a faith-based online and in-person community created to support Christian special needs moms on their unique journeys.
+Our heart is to provide a safe, understanding space where moms can find encouragement, spiritual growth, and genuine connection with others who truly understand their daily challenges and victories.
+Through fellowship, Bible study, and meaningful conversations centered on faith, motherhood, and advocacy, we pour into one another and grow together.
+Whether you’re navigating a new diagnosis, homeschooling, or managing therapies and appointments you don’t have to do it alone.

 Kayla Castro